SeaLevel.info

 7. If the test results fail to match the predictions, the hypothesis is said to be “falsified,” so he discards or revises it and starts over at step 2, with the new observations or experimental results added to the body of available data.

-Step 7 is the test of a scientist's integrity.
-If, instead of discarding or revising falsified theories or models, a disappointed researcher revises the data, to make it fit his predictions, he's no scientist worthy of the name.
+Step 7 is a test of a scientist's integrity.
+If, instead of discarding or revising falsified theories or models, a disappointed researcher revises the data, to make it fit his predictions, or if he skips testing his hypothesis altogether, he's no scientist worthy of the name.

 “It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
 If it disagrees with experiment [or nature, or experience, or observation], it's wrong.
 In that simple statement is the key to science.”